kgmaxwell1990/react-quiz-api/README.md

 # Technical choices and Tradeoffs
 ### Choices
-I chose to use Reactjs as I am currently self-teaching it and saw it as a good learning opportunity.
+I chose to use Reactjs as I am currently self-learning it and saw it as a good opportunity to improve skills.
 I am comfortable doing API calls and dealing with the data in the response so wanted to use this method to retreive the questions.
 Materialize was used as a CSS library.

-I learned a lot with this challenge and enjoyed it but I realise my lack of experience with the Reactjs framework may have produced poor architecture design.
+I learned a lot with this challenge and enjoyed it but I realise my lack of experience with the Reactjs framework may have produced poor architecture decisions.

 If I was given the challenge again I would choose the Django framework as I am more familiar with it and could write cleaner code.